cimug-org/cim-modeling-guide/docs/section5-cim-uml-modeling-rules-and-recommendations.md

 The UML association end features used in CIM are:

-Association end name
+-   Association end name;

-Association end multiplicity
+-   Association end multiplicity;

-Association end description.
+-   Association end description.

 No other options should be used, although some association ends in CIM are defined as aggregation (= shared).